CarlosNes/CarlosNes/README.md

-- 👋 Hi, I’m @CarlosNes
+- 👋 Hi, I’m @CarlosCano
-- 👀 I’m interested in ...Ciberseguridad
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me carlosnes16@gmail.com

 <!---
 CarlosNes/CarlosNes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.